Medical Assistant Program Description

 |2015 - 2016||12.24%|

 The job market for Medical Assisting is excellent.
-85.71% reflects the percentage of graduates who chose to seek employment in their field for the 2016 cohort.
+100% reflects the percentage of graduates who chose to seek employment in their field for the 2021cohort.

 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Graduates of CAAHEP-accredited Medical Assistant programs are eligible to sit for the National Certified Medical Assistant CMA (AAMA) exam.
-The MAERB Annual report for 2018 indicated a 75.00% passage rate for those who chose to take the exam.
+The MAERB Annual report for 2022 indicated a 100% passage rate for the 2020 graduates, and an 80% passage rate for the 2019 graduates.
 The percentage far exceeds the 60.00% threshold set forth by MAERB.